noagarcia/dresstar/Readme.md

-# Dress lika a Star: Retrieving Fashion Products from Videos
+# Dress like a Star: Retrieving Fashion Products from Videos
 MATLAB code for "Dress lika a Star: Retrieving Fashion Products from Videos" paper.

 ## Prerequisites